ponsoc/ststeroids/README.md

 For example, a layout might define multiple Streamlit columns and place components within them.

-#### Routers
-Routers enable multi-page applications by defining routes and linking them to layouts.
-These routes are internal, meaning they cannot be accessed directly via a URL (due to current Streamlit limitations) and should be triggered through user interactions.

 ### Installation

 ```
 pip install ststeroids
 ```

-### Usage
+### Getting started

-StSteroids allows you to define components, layouts, and flows, then connect everything in `app.py` using a router.
+StSteroids allows you to define components, layouts, and flows, then connect everything in a `main.py` by creating a StSteroids app.
 See the `example` folder in this repository.

 To run the example app, execute the following commands from the project root: